olcf/olcf-user-docs/profiling/TAU.rst

 	export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
 	make serial

+- If there were no MPI headers, you should select the makefile ``/sw/summit/tau/tau2//ibm64linux/lib/Makefile.tau-pgi-papi-pdt-pgi`` or if you don't want PDT support, ``/sw/summit/tau/tau2//ibm64linux/lib/Makefile.tau-pgi-papi-pgi``
 - Add to your submission script the TAU variables that you want to use (or uncomment the below).
 By default the TAU will apply profiling and not tracing.

 .. code::